mayrocolnago/night/README.md

 ### Dynamic Content Loading

-The resources module allows you to dynamically load HTML, CSS, and JavaScript content from a entire folder:
+The `assets` module allows you to dynamically load HTML, CSS, and JavaScript content from a entire folder:

 File: `/resources/app.php`